tanu31195/react-advanced/README.md

 4. In the component tree context will be shown as Context.
 This is a generic name
 It is a good practice to give each context an explicit name using Context.displayName `UserContext.displayName = 'UserContext'; `
 So the above context will be shown as UserContext.Provider and UserContext.Consumer in the component tree

+When using multiple contexts we need to wrap each context around the element

 #### Context outside render method